miztli/jenkins-ci-server/jenkins-master/README.md

 ```

 ### Configure Jenkins
-Click [here](configure-jenkins.md) to follow the configuration steps for your new Jenkins instance
+Click [here](configurations/configure-jenkins.md) to follow the configuration steps for your new Jenkins instance

-### Create a jenkins pipeline

- * Install jenkins Pipeline plugin from Manage Plugins

 ### References
    - https://engineering.riotgames.com/news/putting-jenkins-docker-container